EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 mentioned earlier.

-#### Reading/Writing  Shared Registers (16-bit variables)
+#### Reading/Writing Shared Registers

-Shared registers are 16-bit variables that can be accessed with records of the following types:

-* longin, longout (available options: "L" - long, "B" - binary-coded-decimal);
-* ai, ao (available options: "L", "F" – float, "D" - double);
-* mbbi, mbbo;
-* mbbiDirect, mbboDirect;
-* waveform.

-Some types have additional options that describe in what format the value will be stored in the VAL field of the record.
-Usage of each record type and its options are described with the examples below.
+Shared registers are read-write devices.
+Usage of each record type and its conversion specifier is described with the examples below.

 The following example shows how to read a shared register by using a longin record.